InfamousBolt/flux/README.md

 # @photon-ai/flux

-> Deploy your LangChain agent to iMessage in one line
+> An open-source CLI for deploying LangChain agents to iMessage in seconds

 </div>